-- 1. Those communities that are key contributors to overall biodiversity at a site by virtue of their structure and/or function (keystone communities) and their low resilience should be afforded the highest degree of protection and any significant anthropogenic disturbance should be avoided. - 2.
-In relation to the remaining constituent communities that are structurally important (e.g. broad sedimentary communities) within an Annex I marine habitat, there are two considerations. - 2.1.
+- Those communities that are key contributors to overall biodiversity at a site by virtue of their structure and/or function (keystone communities) and their low resilience should be afforded the highest degree of protection and any significant anthropogenic disturbance should be avoided. - In relation to the remaining constituent communities that are structurally important (e.g. broad sedimentary communities) within an Annex I marine habitat, there are two considerations. - 2.1.
 Significant anthropogenic disturbance may occur with such intensity and/or frequency as to effectively represent a continuous or ongoing source of disturbance over time and space (e.g. effluent discharge within a given area).
 Drawing from the principle outlined in the European Commission's Article 17 reporting framework that disturbance of greater than 25% of the area of an Annex I habitat represents unfavourable conservation status, this Department takes the view that licensing of activities likely to cause continuous disturbance of each community type should not exceed an approximate area of 15%.
 Thereafter, an increasingly cautious approach is advocated.
-Prior to any further licensing of this category of activities, an inter-Departmental management review (considering inter alia robustness of available scientific knowledge, future site requirements, etc) of the site is recommended. - 2.2.
+Prior to any further licensing of this category of activities, an inter-Departmental management review (considering inter alia robustness of available scientific knowledge, future site requirements, etc) of the site is recommended.

+2.2.
 Some activities may cause significant disturbance but may not necessarily represent a continuous or ongoing source of disturbance over time and space.
 This may arise for intermittent or episodic activities for which the receiving environment would have some resilience and may be expected to recover within a reasonable timeframe relative to the six-year reporting cycle (as required under Article 17 of the Directive).
 This Department is satisfied that such activities could be assessed in a context-specific manner giving due consideration to the proposed nature and scale of activities during the reporting cycle and the particular resilience of the receiving habitat in combination with other activities within the designated site.

-The following technical clarification is provided in relation to the specific conservation objective and targets for the Annex I habitat to facilitate the appropriate assessment process:
+The following technical clarification is provided in relation to specific conservation objectives and targets for the Annex I habitat to facilitate the appropriate assessment process:

-Objective

-To maintain the favourable conservation condition of Sandbanks which are slightly covered by sea water all the time in Long Bank SAC, which is defined by the following list of attributes and targets.

-Target 1 The permanent habitat area is stable or increasing, subject to natural processes.

-- This target refers to activities or operations that propose to permanently remove habitat from the site, thereby reducing the permanent amount of habitat area.
-It does not refer to long or short term disturbance of the biology of a site. - Early consultation or scoping with the Department in advance of formal application is advisable for such proposals.

-Target 2 The distribution of sandbanks is stable or increasing, subject to natural processes.

-- The likely distribution of sandbank habitat in this SAC is indicated in figure 1. - This target refers to activities or operations that propose to permanently remove sandbank habitat, thus reducing the range over which this habitat occurs within the site.
-It does not refer to long or short term disturbance of the biology of sandbank habitats. - Early consultation or scoping with the Department in advance of formal application is advisable for such proposals.
+Objective To maintain the favourable conservation condition of Reefs in Kerry Head Shoal SAC, which is defined by the following list of attributes and targets Target 1 The permanent area is stable or increasing, subject to natural processes. • The area of this habitat represents the minimum estimated area of reef at this site and underestimates the actual area due to the many areas of sheer and steeply sloping rock within the reef habitat. • This target refers to activities or operations that propose to permanently remove habitat from the site, thereby reducing the permanent amount of habitat area.
+It does not refer to long or short term disturbance of the biology of a site. • Early consultation or scoping with the Department in advance of formal application is advisable for such proposals.
+Target 2 The distribution of reefs is stable or increasing, subject to natural processes. • The likely distribution of reef habitat in this SAC is indicated in figure 1. • This target refers to activities or operations that propose to permanently remove reef habitat, thus reducing the range over which this habitat occurs within the site.
+It does not refer to long or short term disturbance of the biology of reef habitats. • Early consultation or scoping with the Department in advance of formal application is advisable for such proposals.

-Target 3 Conserve the following community type in a natural condition: Sand with Nephtys cirrosa and Bathyporeia elegans community complex.
+Target 3 Conserve the following community type in a natural condition: Exposed subtidal reef community complex.